stewartsmith/drizzle/docs/date_time_data_types.rst

 The regular TIMESTAMP data type does not store fractional seconds, and uses 4 bytes of storage.

 To create a TIMESTAMP column that uses microseconds you simply need to specify TIMESTAMP(6) in your table definition.
 The (6) stands for microsecond granularity (since a microsecond is one millionth of a second).
-This means that fractional seconds are stored and returned with the field.
+This means that fractional seconds are stored and returned with the field, and it uses 4 more bytes of storage than TIMESTAMP.

 For example: ::